 How to Decorate a Pumpkin Pie: 3 Ways

 Finish the baked pie with with a cinnamon whipped cream flower, toasted meringue, or cut-out pie crust leaves.
-Which one would you choose to display on your dessert table?
+Not only do they look amazing, but they taste delicious too!

 Not making your own pie this year?
 Well these decorations work for a pre-made pie too!
 Give store-bought pumpkin pie a total glow up with these tips: